Блог

 • Duration: 6–7 hours

-• Gear: headlamp, sturdy boots, wind jacket, gloves
+• Gear: head torch, sturdy boots, windproof jacket, gloves

-• Services: private guide, round-trip transport to the trailhead, breakfast
+• Services: private guide, return transport to the trailhead, breakfast

 • Site: Kawah Ijen crater and blue-fire viewpoints